 Ahhh, this has got to be a favourite for some of you watch fans, Rolex has always done very well with their ‘sports’ range of watches.
 This time I have gone for a GMT Master II from the 90s, a ‘Coke’ variant.
 The GMT Master has always been synonymous with numerous coloured bezels, none more popular than the ‘Coke’ and ‘Pepsi’ variants as well as the modern day ‘Batman’.
 Unlike the new ceramic option the older bezels, other than the black bezel, came in much brighter colours.
 I absoluely adore the ‘Coke’ as it really pops making it that bit more noticeable, rather than the smarter and more subtle all-black option.
 A fantastic sports Rolex.

 All serious watch fans will surely have seen and probably cooed over a Daytona in their watch lifetimes.
-Beckertime is very lucky to currently have a 116520 in stock, a stainless steel case and bracelet with the pristine white dial.
-One of the most accomplished chronographs available on the market, and a real classic.
-This example is from the mid 2000s and is in perfect order.
+It is one of the most accomplished chronographs available on the market, and a real classic.
 I have a thing for red accents, and the word Daytona in red really brings the dial to life.
 If you ever bought one of these, it is certainly a keeper!

 What do you think of my choices?
 I will be keeping an eye out for more rare and wonderful watches that we will no doubt have in our inventory in future.